 As mentioned earlier, I recommend bathing your puppy once a month.
 Please do not overbathe your puppy.
 In between baths, you can simply wash any dirty body parts with clear water.
 It works very nicely.
 Also, please note, when taking your puppy to the groomer, the groomer will bathe your puppy, and that will count as a monthly bath.
 Also, please remember to thoroughly rinse your puppy.
 Shampoo left in the coat can cause itchiness.

 If you attempt to fully groom your puppy, it would probably be best for you to call me so I can explain everything over the phone.
-It would require a lot of detail to type everything out, and you still might not completely understand what I mean in certain areas of the process.
-However, if I can actually talk with you over the phone, I can hear your voice, and I can tell if you're following me or not.
+It would require a lot of detail to type everything out, and you still might not completely understand what I meant in certain areas of the process.
+However, if I could actually talk with you over the phone, I could hear your voice, and I could tell if you were following me or not.
 I hope that makes sense.
-I am more than happy to help you learn how to groom your Westie, but it is probably a subject better discussed over the phone.
+I'm more than happy to help you learn how to groom your Westie, but it's probably a subject better discussed over the phone.

 Please let me know if you have any questions or concerns.
-Grooming a Westie or a Cairn is actually quite easy, but it does take a little practice.
-I am still improving and learning new tricks all the time.
+Pet grooming a Westie is actually quite easy, but it does take a little practice.
+I'm still improving and learning new tricks all the time.
+Show grooming, however, is very involved, and that would require hands-on learning with a professional groomer showing you what to do.
+Also, online videos could be helpful.